ResearchComputing/Documentation/File-Systems.md

 ```
 If the command is run from a `login node`, information concerning /scratch/summit will be omitted.

-Note that to check the amount of space occupied by a particular directory and its subdirectories, you may use the `du -h` command:
+Note that the space occupied by a particular directory and its subdirectories can be obtained via the `du -h` command:

 ```
 [janedoe@shas0136 ~]$ du -h /scratch/summit/janedoe/WRF